vsrinivas/fuchsia/development/languages/fidl/reference/language.md

     // a nullable vector of up to 24 strings vector<string>:24? nullable_vector_of_strings;

-    // a vector of nullable strings
+    // a vector of nullable strings, no upper bound on size vector<string?> vector_of_nullable_strings;
-    vector<string?> vector_of_nullable_strings;

-    // a vector of vectors of arrays of floating point numbers vector<vector<array<float32>:16>> complex;
+    // a vector of vectors of 16-element arrays of floating point numbers vector<vector<array<float32>:16>> complex;
 };
 ```